So what is NIS?

 Network Information Service (NIS), developed by Sun Microsystems, provides centralized distribution of account information such as user names, passwords, and group membership to UNIX systems in order to control who can access those systems.
 Originally called "Yellow Pages" (YP), NIS has been around since 1985 and is broadly adopted and deeply embedded into many organizations' infrastructure.
 It is also used to manage devices such as network-attached storage (NAS) and UNIX-based applications.

-Sun tried to address some of NIS' limitations with NIS+, but it was never widely adopted, and NIS+ has been subsequently "end-of-lifed" by Sun.
-At the same time, Sun is telling customers to get off of NIS and move to LDAP.
+Sun tried to address some of NIS' limitations with NIS+, but it was never widely adopted, and NIS+ was subsequently "end-of-lifed" by Sun.
+At that same time, Sun was telling customers to get off of NIS and move to LDAP.
 According to the Gartner Group "more Gartner clients are moving away from NIS because of poor support and weak security for data in transit on networks" (Gartner report ID Number: G00149425).

 NIS provides centralized storage and distribution of information that needs to be known throughout the network.
 The information accessed is stored in files called maps.
 NIS has a master-slave architecture: data can be updated only at a central, master server, where all maps are maintained.
 Slaves can handle client requests for map access, but the slaves can make no changes to the maps.
 Changes are made only at the master server, and then distributed through the master NIS server to the slaves.